thisissoon/angular-velocity/README.md

   </div>

 ```
 The `data-keyframes` attribute takes an array of velocity.js animation keyframes.
-See [Velocity Docs](http://julian.com/research/velocity/#propertiesMap) for available properties and options.
+See the [Velocity Docs](http://julian.com/research/velocity/#propertiesMap) for available properties and options.

 ## Animation Groups: